rilldata/rill/docs/docs/tutorials/other/deep-dive-incremental-modeling.md

 ## Getting Started

-Before starting the guide, it is a good idea to review the documentation on [incremental modeling](  and [splits](.
+Before starting the guide, it is a good idea to review the documentation on [incremental modeling](  and [partitions](.
 I will assume that you've already have gone through the trial and have some basic understanding of the concepts.

 Ensure that you have python installed on your system so that we can use some basic scripts to write files / run SQL queries to update the data manually.